puppeteer/puppeteer/docs/index.md

 - [`puppeteer-core`](https://www.npmjs.com/package/puppeteer-core)

 `puppeteer` is a _product_ for browser automation.
-When installed, it downloads a version of Chromium, which it then drives using `puppeteer-core`.
+When installed, it downloads a version of Chrome, which it then drives using `puppeteer-core`.
 Being an end-user product, `puppeteer` automates several workflows using reasonable defaults [that can be customized](https://pptr.dev/guides/configuration).

 `puppeteer-core` is a _library_ to help drive anything that supports DevTools protocol.
-Being a library, `puppeteer-core` is fully driven through its programmatic interface implying no defaults are assumed and `puppeteer-core` will not download Chromium when installed.
+Being a library, `puppeteer-core` is fully driven through its programmatic interface implying no defaults are assumed and `puppeteer-core` will not download Chrome when installed.

 You should use `puppeteer-core` if you are
 [connecting to a remote browser](https://pptr.dev/api/puppeteer.puppeteer.connect)